robinsoi96/SL_Vagrant_Lab/README.md

     - Reason to do so is because config.yml is mentioned in [.gitignore](./.gitignore), so that your credentials won't be tracked and pushed to remote repo by Git if any changes needed

-2) In Vagrantfile, enable all info to be derived from the yaml file prepared
+    - In Vagrantfile, all configuration info done will be derived from the yaml file prepared

     ```ruby
     require 'yaml' # Telling the script that it requires yaml reference